gtsteffaniak/filebrowser/README.md

 `filebrowser.yaml`, here is an example of minimal [configuration file](./backend/filebrowser.yaml).

-View the [Configuration Help Page](./configuration.md) for available configuration options and other help.
+View the [Configuration Help Page](./docs/configuration.md) for available configuration options and other help.

 ## Migration from filebrowser/filebrowser

-If you currently use the original opensource filebrowser but want to try using this.
-I recommend you start fresh without reusing the database, but there are a few things you'll need to do if you must migrate:
+If you currently use the original filebrowser but want to try using this.

-1. Create a configuration file as mentioned above.
-2. Copy your database file from the original filebrowser to the path of the new one.
-3. Update the configuration file to use the database (under server in filebrowser.yml)
-4. If you are using docker, update the docker-compose file or docker run command to use the config file as described in the install section above.
-5. If you are not using docker, just make sure you run filebrowser -c filebrowser.yml and have a valid filebrowser config.

-The filebrowser Quantum application should run with the same user and rules that you have from the original.
-But keep in mind the differences that are mentioned at the top of this readme.
+I recommend you start fresh without reusing the database.
+If you want to migrate your existing database to FileBrowser Quantum, visit the [migration readme](./docs/migration.md)

 ## Comparison Chart